caltechlibrary/2018-10-18-shell-arc/_episodes/05-script.md

 > another directory the first time you "Save As..."
 {: .callout}

-We can use the text editor to directly edit the file -- we'll simply insert the following line:
+We can use the text editor to directly edit the file -- we'll simply insert the following lines:

 ~~~
+# Lines that begin with a '#' are comments.
+pwd
-ls *.pdf
+ls -F
 ~~~
 {: .source}

-This command is not going to modify anything yet;
+These commands are not going to modify anything yet;
-it simply lists the PDF files in the current directory.
+they simply print the path of the working directory and list the files in it.
 Remember, we are *not* running it as a command just yet: we are putting the commands in a file.

+> ## Comments
+>
+> A comment starts with a `#` character and runs to the end of the line.
+> The computer ignores comments,
+> but they're invaluable for helping people (including your future self) understand and use scripts.
+> The only caveat is that each time you modify the script,
+> you should check that the comment is still accurate:
+> an explanation that sends the reader in the wrong direction is worse than none at all.
+{: .callout}

 Once we're happy with our text, we can press `Ctrl-O` (press the Ctrl or Control key and, while holding it down, press the O key) to write our data to disk